Search

 2.11.1 Posters or notices may not be displayed in public areas of the College, including staircases, except on the Notice Boards provided.
 This prohibition extends to notices advertising candidates for election campaigns for JCR and MCR committees.

-2.11.2 Posters and flags should not be displayed in College rooms in such a way that they are clearly visible outside the room.
+2.11.2 No notices, images or advertisements - including posters, flags and placards - should not be displayed in College rooms in such a way that they are clearly visible outside the room.

 2.11.3 Student Members occupying rooms on the ground floor of Main Court or Sherlock Court should consider the possibility that posters affixed to some walls may be easily visible to passers-by, especially when the room is lit.
 They should therefore take particular care to avoid displaying material that may be deemed offensive.